-From time to time I enjoy a few (or a bag) of Oreos.
+From time to time, I enjoy a few (or a bag) of Oreos.
 While they are enjoyable, they are not nourishing.
-The hymns of old are full of rich nourishing doctrine that help form a strong foundation for the believer.
+The hymns of old are full of rich nourishing doctrines that help form a strong foundation for the believer.
 This week I use Rend Collective’s rendition of “You Are My Vision,” a classic hymn versified by Eleanor Hull in 1912.

 Join me as I uncover the Scriptural recipe for a nourishing meal at the table of God.